I use an integrative approach to help you overcome chronic pain.

 Strength, Conditioning & Technique

 Strength and conditioning follow form and function.
 You want to be aligned and moving with good mechanics before adding strength and intensity to your exercise routine.
-The foundation of sports conditioning and training is alignment, as shown in the Sports Training Pyramid to the right.
+The foundation of sports conditioning and training is alignment.
 It is the position and condition of the body that is brought into sports and activity that dictates injury risk and performance potential.

 My strength and conditioning toolkit includes personally designed functional training workouts, individualized event training programs, and sport technique lessons/analysis of your running stride, cycling technique, or cross-country skiing form.
 I am certified by the National Strength and Conditioning Association, American College of Sports Medicine and American Council on Exercise.